Predicting future state for adaptive clinical pathway management: GPS for integrated care with weighted state transition logic

 \subsection{Scenario - Pathway management of Parkinson and Colon Cancer}

-The scenario of managing personalized clinical pathway for a patient with comorbidity of colon cancer and Parkinson disease has been implemented in the GPS4IC project.
-It is published as an pen source project on Github \cite{wstLogic}.
-The corresponding data and domain knowledge, represented with N3 language, are enclosed in the Github project.
-Source code of the path generation, path validation and conflict detection engines are also provided.
+The scenario of managing personalized clinical pathways for a patient with comorbidity of colon cancer and Parkinson disease has been implemented in the GPS4IC project.
+The scenario represents a simplified use case of chemotherapy and surgery treatment of colon cancer, in combination with the comorbidity of Parkinson disease.
+The sequence of applying chemotherapy and performing surgery in colon cancer treatment is influenced by whether the colon is blocked by the tumor, such a constraint is expressed explicitly in the condition section of the state change description.
+The sequence in colon cancer treatment, in combination with the TNM (tumor-node-metastasis) status, largely influences the five year survival rate and post surgery relapse risk of colon cancer treatment.
+Those influences are expressed as background knowledge with a set of N3 rules.
+Similarly, the calculation of Unified Parkinson's Disease Rating Scale (UPDRS) in Parkinson treatment is also expressed as N3 rules.
+The scenario is first described by two medical doctors in the GPS4IC project, then reviewed by the clinical advisory board of the project, and finally implemented with the weighted state transition logic.
+It is published as an open source project on GitHub \cite{wstLogic}.
+The corresponding data and domain knowledge, represented with N3 language, are enclosed in the GitHub project.
+Source code of the path generation, path validation, and conflict detection engines are also provided.
 The scenario of path generation and validation of each disease, and conflict detection between two paths are also constructed with visualizations.
+The scenario demonstrates the weighted state transition logic presented in this paper is capable of taking into account the constraints of clinical procedures to generate a personalized care-path.
+It also shows the potential of such an approach to integrate with existing clinical knowledge with semantic web technology.